 So Chemical filtration is done AFTER the biological filtration.
-Your biological filtration uses biological media that has tons of tiny pores where beneficial bacteria grown in/on.
+Your biological filtration uses biological media that has tons of tiny pores where beneficial bacteria grow in/on.

-These pores can easily be clogged with waste, uneaten food, dirt/dust and other particles in your water eliminating essential surface area for beneficial bacteria.
-Which is why water is biologically filtered AFTER it has been Mechanically filtered.
+These pores can easily be clogged with waste, uneaten food, dirt/dust, and other particles in your water eliminating essential surface area for beneficial bacteria.
+This is why water is biologically filtered AFTER it has been Mechanically filtered.

 What does Mechanical Media do?

-Mechanical media is usually in the form of sponges that come in different size thickness.
+Mechanical media is usually in the form of sponges that come in different size thicknesses.
 A thick course sponge should be used first to capture the biggest particles.
-Then a medium sponge will catch some smaller particles that made its way through the previous sponge.
+Then a medium sponge will catch some smaller particles that made their way through the previous sponge.

 What does Biological Media do?

 The best place with oxygenated water and flow is inside your filter.
-Biological media (Bio-Media) is any type of material with very porous surface area.
-By adding this bio-media in your filter it amplifies the amount of surface area available for this beneficial bacteria to grown on.
+Biological media (Bio-Media) is any type of material with a very porous surface area.
+By adding this bio-media in your filter it amplifies the amount of surface area available for this beneficial bacteria to grow on.

 Cleaning should consist of simply rinsing them off, in tank water.
-Your Bio-media does not need to be replaced unless it is clogged and no longer has surface area for bacteria to grow on.
-With proper mechanical filtration your bio-media should not get clogged.
+Your Bio-media does not need to be replaced unless it is clogged and no longer has a surface area for bacteria to grow on.
+With proper mechanical filtration, your bio-media should not get clogged.

 What does Chemical Media do?

-Chemical filtration removes dissolved particles from your tank water with activated carbons, resins, and other adsorbents.
-Chemical filtration will also remove any medications used in your tank once it is no longer required.
+Chemical media removes dissolved particles and organic waste from your tank water by absorbing them through activated carbons, resins, and other adsorbents.
+Chemical filtration will also absorb any medications used in your tank once it is no longer required.